quicwg/base-drafts/draft-ietf-quic-transport.md

 Connection ID is used to determine packet protection keys for Initial packets.

 A client SHOULD select a Destination Connection ID length long enough to fulfill the minimum for every QUIC version it supports.
-This makes it easier to detect version downgrade attacks, by increasing the chance Initial packets are routed to the same server.
+This increases the chance subsequent Initial packets are routed to the same server.

 The client populates the Source Connection ID field with a value of its choosing and sets the SCIL field to match.